Fyodor Apraksin: Great Northern War

 Having pacified the rebellious Astrakhan, Apraksin was summoned to Moscow, where he was put in charge of the mint and the armoury.
 In 1707, he was appointed president of the Russian Admiralty.
 The following year, he was appointed commander-in-chief in Ingria, to defend the new capital Saint Petersburg against the Swedes, whom he utterly routed.
-On February 25, 1710, aged 48, he became the third Russian ever to be elevated to the comital dignity.
+On 25 February 1710, aged 48, he became the third Russian ever to be elevated to the comital dignity.
 In March 1710 he was in command at the Siege of Vyborg.
 Taking this Swedish fortress in June, he was invested with the Order of St. Andrew and appointed governor of the conquered provinces (Estonia, Ingria, and Karelia).

 Apraksin held the chief command in the Black Sea during the campaign of the Pruth (1711).
 He commanded the Imperial Russian Navy in the taking of Helsinki (1713)—materially assisting the conquest of Finland by his operations from the side of the sea—and the great Battle of Gangut (1714).
 That same year he assisted the tsar in opening a new naval harbour in Reval (now Tallinn, Estonia).
-Earlier, in 1712, he held parley with Turkey, which ended in the destruction of Taganrog and the surrender of Azov to the Ottomans.
+Earlier, in 1712, he held parley with Ottoman Turkey, which ended in the destruction of Taganrog and the surrender of Azov to the Ottomans.

 From 1710 to 1720 he personally conducted the descents upon Sweden, ravaging that country mercilessly, and thus extorting the peace of Nystad, whereby she surrendered the best part of her Baltic provinces to Russia.
 For these great services he was made a senator and General Admiral of the Empire.

 Later years

 In 1715, Apraksin fell into temporary disgrace with the tsar, who had been informed about disorders and bribery in the Admiralty.
 After brief investigation, he was fined and dispatched to govern Estonia.
 In 1719, he led the Russian naval expedition into the Gulf of Bothnia.
-During the Russo-Persian War (1722-1723) Apraksin barely escaped an assassination attempt by a Chechen.
+During the Russo-Persian War (1722–1723) Apraksin barely escaped an assassination attempt by a Chechen.